 Plus, you’ll need to spend time shopping around to get the best possible deal.

-If you need a site up and running quickly, then you should consider a website builder as this do it yourself option should allow you to get your site online in a matter of hours.
+If you need a site up and running, consider a website builder as a DIY option to quickly make a website and get online in a matter of hours.